yspollen/phone-chatgpt/README.md

 # Phone with ChatGPT

-A simple automated phone service that allows users to ask questions and receive conversational responses powered by ChatGPT, AWS API Gateway, Lambda, S3, and Twilio.
+An automated phone service that allows users to ask questions and receive conversational responses over a phone call powered by ChatGPT, making online information accessible via phone calls in emergencies—even without internet access.
 The phone number is not shared publicly, as this is a personal project.

 ---